AKanthasamy/mirage_demo/README.md

 # Mirage Demo

-This demo shows how [Mirage](https://github.com/SpectoLabs/mirage) can "record" how a third-party service responds to an application, and then mimic the third-party service by "playing back" the recorded responses.
+This demo shows how [Mirage](https://github.com/SpectoLabs/mirage) can "record" responses from a third-party service, and then mimic the third-party service by "playing back" the recorded responses.

 Please refer to the [Mirage documentation](https://github.com/SpectoLabs/mirage/wiki) for more information.
-The [Introduction](https://github.com/SpectoLabs/mirage/wiki/Introduction) is a good place to start.
+The [introduction](https://github.com/SpectoLabs/mirage/wiki/Introduction) is a good place to start.

 ## Installation

+> This instructions are for OSX and Linux only at the moment as Docker Compose is not yet available for Windows.
+There is an [open issue](https://github.com/SpectoLabs/mirage_demo/issues/3) to add a Vagrantfile which will allow Windows users to run the demo applications.

-You need Docker and docker-compose, and a Twitter API key pair.
+You need Docker, Docker Compose and a Twitter API key pair.
+OSX users can download the [Docker Toolbox](https://www.docker.com/toolbox).

 Set environment variables: